2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 ## Overview

 Grafana is an open source analytics and interactive visualization web application.
-Prometheus is an open-source monitoring and alerting platform that collects and stores metrics as time-series data, which feeds into the Grafana as a data source.
+Prometheus is an open-source monitoring and alerting platform that collects and stores metrics as time-series data, which feeds into Grafana as a data source.

-Grafana dashboard deployments for 2i2c hubs (k8s+JupyterHub) follow the GitHub repository [jupyterhub/grafana-dashboards](https://github.com/jupyterhub/grafana-dashboards).
+Grafana dashboard deployments for 2i2c hubs (k8s+JupyterHub) follow the templates outlined in the GitHub repository [jupyterhub/grafana-dashboards](https://github.com/jupyterhub/grafana-dashboards).
 Note that Prometheus data is retained for 1 year on 2i2c hubs.

 +++ {"user_expressions": []}